 14. How many Americans are considering becoming an entrepreneur?

-About 40% of traditionally employed Americans are considering becoming an entrepreneur, saying it’s “somewhat likely” they’ll work for themselves within the next two years.
+About 40% of traditionally employed Americans are considering becoming entrepreneurs, saying it’s “somewhat likely” they’ll work for themselves within the next two years.
 People under 35 and the highly educated are even more likely to consider entrepreneurship, at a rate of 50%.
 That’s a shockingly high number—and oddly enough, the more satisfied a traditionally employed person is at work, the more likely they are to consider self-employment.

 15. How diverse are entrepreneurs in America?